 Full of determination against the weather ruining my plans, I picked up coffee next door and a super-processed snack I called breakfast at Lidl, then set out to explore the neighborhood.

 Ehrenfeld has become the coolest ‘hood in the city, packed with bakeries and cafes, galleries, boutique and antique shops, and newly renovated residential units.

 Most of these businesses boast green-power, environmentally sound practices, and ethically sourced goods.

-Unfortunately for us, it started raining hard and I was not able to get many usable photos for the rest of the afternoon.
-That being the case, we hopped on a city tour bus and rode around safe from the elements.
+By mid-afternoon, the rain was falling so hard I was not able to get many usable photos.
+That being the case, we hopped on a double decker bus and rode around safe from the elements.

 Another monument to a famous Kaiser (unable to read the inscription)

 Remnants of the city’s medieval walls can be found lurking behind commercial streets or less populated areas.

 Some have even been incorporated into the new landscape.